andrechristikan/ack-nestjs-boilerplate-docs/features/configuration.md

       └── *
 ```

-We don't need to import ConfigModule for every modules, that because stored in `global variable`.
-Import into our `CoreModule`
+We don't need to import ConfigModule for every modules, that because stored as `global module`.

 ```typescript
 import { ConfigModule } from '@nestjs/config';